gustavlan/reference-data-bitemporal-demo/README.md

 # Bi-Temporal Reference Data Pipeline Demo

-Builds a minimal reference data pipeline that keeps a full bi-temporal history of every change.
-The project demonstrates how to track both event/valid time (when a fact was true) and knowledge/transaction time (when we learned about the fact) by applying Slowly Changing Dimension Type 2 (SCD2) rules for idempotent merges into SQLite, keeping history instead of overwriting rows.
-Query “as-of” snapshots to recover what the system believed at any point in time, even after backfills or late-arriving corrections.
-Guard against duplicate processing with an event-time watermark and thorough pytest coverage.
-Workflow orchestrated as extract → transform → load stages with Apache Airflow (Local Executor) or via a lightweight CLI runner.
+Builds a minimal reference data pipeline that keeps a bi-temporal history of change.
+Shows how to track both event/valid time (when a fact was true) and knowledge/transaction time (when we learned about the fact) by applying Slowly Changing Dimension Type 2 (SCD2) rules for idempotent merges into SQLite, keeping history instead of overwriting rows.
+Query as-of snapshots to recover what the system believed at any point in time, e.g. after backfills or corrections.
+Guards against duplicate processing with an event time watermark.
+Workflow orchestrated as extract → transform → load stages with Apache Airflow (Local Executor) or via CLI runner.

 ## Architecture
 Data source: Synthetic CSV (`data/synthetic_refdata.csv`) with a few securities out of order to show late arrivals.